 Getting arrested for DUI does not mean you will be convicted.
 Police misconduct, defective breathalyzers and crime lab mistakes may be enough to get your charges lessened or dismissed.
 Visit our page on Colorado DUI Laws to learn more.

-In Colorado kidnapping is the crime of imprisoning another person and/or causing someone to move from one place to another by:
+In Colorado, kidnapping is the felony crime of imprisoning another person and/or causing them to move from one place to another by force or unlawful enticement or persuasion.

-To help you better understand Colorado’s kidnapping laws, our Colorado criminal defense lawyers discuss the following, below:
+To help you better understand Colorado’s kidnapping laws, our Denver criminal defense lawyers discuss the following, below:

 Section 18-3-301 of the Colorado Revised Statutes (C.R.S.) sets forth the crime of first-degree kidnapping.